ppelikan/drlut/README.md

-# Dr. LUT - Lookup Table Generator
+# Dr LUT - Lookup Table Generator

 Online tool written in C/C++ that generates waveforms and exports them as arrays.